glowkeeper/glowkeeper.github.io/README.md

 - the title displayed in navigation and listings;
 - supporting summary text;
 - the URL endpoint; and
-- the Markdown file beneath `public/assets/posts/`.
+- the Markdown file beneath `src/content/`.

-The same configuration drives the main menu, subsection menus, section landing-page links, Markdown loading, and static route generation.
+The same configuration drives the main menu, subsection menus, section landing-page links, build-time Markdown rendering, and static route generation.
 This keeps navigation and available pages aligned.

-At runtime, `src/app/utils/content.ts` fetches the registered Markdown files from the public assets directory and stores them in the shared React context. `src/app/components/Page.tsx` selects the content for the current route and renders it using `react-markdown`, with GitHub Flavoured Markdown enabled through `remark-gfm`.
+During the build, `src/app/utils/markdown.ts` reads each route's registered Markdown file from `src/content/`. `src/app/components/ContentPage.tsx` passes that content to `Page.tsx`, which renders it using `react-markdown` with GitHub Flavoured Markdown enabled through `remark-gfm`.
+The completed article is written into the exported HTML; the source Markdown is not deployed or fetched by the browser.

 ## Routes and static generation